It’s The Crypto Drainers Rave! – This is How To Protect Your Wallets

 It urged its users to move on to Venom Drainer as they are shutting down their services.

-As of press time, more than $27 million has been wiped out by this drainer from more than 15 thousand wallets.
+As of press time, more than $27 million has been wiped out from over 15 thousand wallets by this drainer.

-So far, there are about 540 phishing sites created, and more than 170 brands targeted.
+So far, about 540 phishing sites have been created, and more than 170 brands have been targeted.

 The affected chains are: